SCB LEGAL

 Location Order When one parent has taken the children and you do not know where they are, you can ask the Court to make an Order to help you locate them.
 The Order will usually require Government bodies such as Centrelink, to track the location.
 You can ask for this Order when the parent has taken off with the children and you are also seeking a recovery Order or perhaps you have not seen the children in a while and you want to spend time with them but don’t know where they are.

-Magellan Program/List A list of cases that involve very vulnerable children.
+Magellan Program/List A list specifically designed to hear and determine cases that involve very vulnerable children.
 This may be due to serious allegations of sexual or physical abuse.
-Matters added to this list are prioritised over less urgent family law matters, and dealt with promptly by the Court.
+Matters added to this list are prioritised over less urgent family law matters, and aim to be dealt with promptly by the Court.
 Learn more about criteria for the Magellan list here.

 Magistrate A Judicial Officer of the Court who is able to make decisions in Family Law cases, such as Applications or Orders in the Local Court setting.
 A Magistrate can also refer the matter to the Family Law Courts for the matter to be determined in by a Registrar or Judge.
 A person may file an Application in the Local Court when they are seeking a Recovery Order or when they reach an agreement and are asking the Court to make Consent Orders as the process is sometimes quicker.

-Major Complex Financial Proceedings List Cases where there is an asset pool of greater than $20 million being contested, as well as a complex dispute issue, such as (but not limited to) serious allegations of non-disclosure or fraud.
+Major Complex Financial Proceedings List Cases where there is an asset pool of greater than $20,000,000 is being contested, as well as complex issues in dispute, such as (but not limited to) serious allegations of non-disclosure, fraud or assets held overseas.

 Marriage The Marriage Act defines marriage as the union of two people to the exclusion of all others, voluntarily entered into for life.
 Marriage can be entered into by two people regardless of sex (gender).